ckenst/ReadingList/Readme.md

-#Chris's Recommended Reading List
+#Chris's Reading List

-My first real rails application - a recommended reading list on the subject of software engineering (testing).
-Built following the Rails For Zombies 2 [Soup to Bits](https://github.com/codeschool/RFZ2SoupToBits).
+A reading list rails app.
+Built following the Rails For Zombies 2 [Soup to Bits](https://github.com/codeschool/RFZ2SoupToBits) videos but using [Postgres](http://postgresguide.com/) for the database so it can run on Heroku.

-Built to run on Heroku (which is different than the Soup to Bits example).
-Uses [Postgres](http://postgresguide.com/) for the database.

 ## Deploying to Heroku